 Checking a spirit's ABV (alcohol by volume) will give you a guide to how strong it is.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, a spirit with 40% ABV is 40% pure alcohol.
 The higher the percentage, the more alcohol there is.

-Spirit measures are smaller than normal alcoholic drinks so it can be easy to lose track of the units you’re drinking.
+Spirit measures are smaller than normal alcoholic drinks so it can be more difficult to keep track of the units you’re drinking.
 To stay on track, try these top tips:

-1. Mind your spirit measures at home If you're used to drinking doubles, try switching to single measures of spirits.
+1. Mind your spirit measures at home Stick to single measures of spirits.
 Avoid measuring spirits by eye – it's easy to over-pour.
 Why not order the unit measure cup from our online shop?

 2. ...and at the bar Although spirits used to be commonly served in 25ml measures, many pubs and bars now serve them in 35ml or even 50ml measures.
 Ask before you buy so you can keep track of how much you are drinking.

-3. Avoid shots Drinking any kind of alcoholic shots will take you over the unit guidelines very quickly, so best to avoid them.
+3. Avoid shots Drinking any kind of alcoholic shots will take you over the low risk guidelines very quickly, so best to avoid them.

 4. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
 This is one of the main reasons why many medical experts recommend taking regular days-off from drinking to ensure you don't become addicted to alcohol.
 Alcohol free drinks are a good way of cutting down, and why not give our non-alcoholic cocktails a go?
 Test out having a break for yourself and see what positive results you notice.